 Plenario also provides basic data visualization, mapping, and time series creation to give users a snapshot of data before they decide to download it (Figure 4).
 When data sets are listed in response to a user query, each includes not only basic information and links to provenance and meta data, but a simple time series graph that provides the user with an indication as to the overall signal of the data set, for instance whether it might provide relevant information for the particular temporal query.
 Data sets can be selected for a map-based view showing spatial density of the data, and the user can modify the aggregation density from 100 meters to 1 kilometer.
 Finally, the user can refine the view of a selected data set by specifying fields and values or ranges of interest.
 All of these tools enable the user to examine each data set to determine its relevance to the research questions before exporting the integrated data sets of interest.

 Furthermore, the platform helps avoid duplication of effort by providing a space for users to collaborate on cleaning data and exploring datasets in more sophisticated ways.
-Every dataset only needs to be imported once but can be used by all (or all authorized users if the data set is not open); similarly, all results of data cleaning are available all users.
+Every dataset only needs to be imported once but can be used by all (or all authorized users if the data set is not open); similarly, all results of data cleaning are available for all users.

 Plenario Architecture and Implementation

-The Plenario software platform is open source and available at Github [].
+The Plenario software platform is open source and available at GitHub [].
 It is implemented using Amazon Web Services commercial cloud services.
 This facilitates replication in several important ways.
 First, governments and other organizations can readily create an instance of Plenario for their use, potentially including both open and internal data.
 Second, organizations can provide open data for integration into an existing Plenario instance, such as the one operated by the University of Chicago at http://plenar.io.
 They can then use Plenario’s analysis tools and API to power their own applications.
 The architecture allows data providers to choose which datasets are available to the public and which should remain “closed,” available only for internal use for authorized users.
 The San Francisco Plenario instance, detailed below, is being used to explore functions for aggregating sensitive data prior to presenting to the end user.

-Here we describe the Plenario architecture, comprising (a) data import via an Automated Extract-Transform-Load (ETL) builder, (b) integration using a geospatial database, and (c) special cases for common data sets such as weather and census data.
+Here we describe the Plenario architecture, comprising (a) data import via an automated Extract-Transform-Load (ETL) builder, (b) integration using a geospatial database, and (c) special cases for common data sets such as weather and census data.
 In brief, an automated extract-transform-load (ETL) builder imports each dataset and inserts the table into a PostgreSQL database.
 The ETL builder includes a specification for update frequency, so that Plenario updates the dataset at the same frequency as the source dataset is updated.
 Every row in the dataset is represented by a pointer in a single “Master Table” so that all data is indexed on the same spatial and temporal indices (Figure 2).
 The platform then joins each observation to a set of commonly used data sets including sensor and place-based data and exposes the dataset in the relevant API endpoints and through the web portal view.

 Data Import: Automated ETL Builder